Information Security Plan

 The Registrar’s Office will provide guidance in complying with all FERPA privacy regulations.
-In addition, the College also complies with HIPAA (Health Insurance Portability and Accountability Act of 1996) with the Emmons Health Center and Human Resources providing guidance.
+In addition, the College also complies with HIPAA (Health Insurance Portability and Accountability Act of 1996) with the Emmons Student Wellness Center and Human Resources providing guidance.
 Each college department is responsible for securing customer information in accordance with all privacy guidelines.

 The Occidental College Information Security Plan includes the following:

 - Designation of an Information Security Program Coordinator

 - A risk assessment of likely security and privacy risks